-Hollywood and Highland Tour
+Hollywood & Highland Tour

-Start this Hollywood and Highland tour in the beating heart of Hollywood, where the Walk of Fame meets the Dolby Theater, home of the annual Academy Awards.
+Start this self-guided Hollywood and Highland tour in the beating heart of Hollywood, where the Walk of Fame meets the Dolby Theater, home of the annual Academy Awards.
 Movie history is everywhere in the blocks surrounding the famous intersection – if you know where to look.

 Did we mention the Academy Awards ceremony is held in Hollywood ?
 Oh yeah… Well this is where it’s held.
 Before the Dolby Theater (then known as the Kodak Theater) opened in 2001 the ceremony had bounced all over Los Angeles (being held in no less than nine venues).
 It’s perhaps not surprising that after all that moving around the Academy wanted to have their own venue for what is, after all, the biggest awards ceremony of them all.
 It seats an incredible 3,400 guests and has room for 75 musicians in the orchestra pit.
 Fun fact: if you look up at the entrance you’ll notice that it’s designed to look like a film negative.
 The idea was that you’d have the feeling that you’re literally walking into the movies, which is ironic now as most movies are shot on digital video.